olengedavid/Stock-Exchange/README.md

   For period check of newly listed companies,the api has a genserver that calls itself with dummy data after some seconds,and save the information on featured_stocks table.
 For data integrity, a constraint key is set at the `ticker_symbol` column of the stock companies.

 ## Stock companies published over pubsub
-  To test this locally the mock websocket server will have to be started which runs at port 443.
+  To test this locally the mock [`websocket server stock`](https://github.com/olengedavid/Mock-websocket-server) will have to be started which runs at port 443.
 This websocket server sends events with a dummy data that is handled by `stock_client_worker`.

 ## Publishing websocket events to mobile clients
   Once stock companie are received and saved on the database, socket_notification worker will broadcast these events over pubsub.
 To demonstrate this, open [`outgoing stock`](http://localhost:4000/outgoing-stock/simulation) live view page, which will display the messages once broadcasted.